-Have you ever noticed that some credit card purchases earn cashback or rewards, but others do not?
-Similarly, have you wondered why certain transactions come with higher fees?
-The answer lies in merchant category codes (MCCs).
+Have you ever observed that while some credit card purchases result in rewards or cashback, others do not?
+In a similar vein, have you ever wondered why some transactions have higher fees?
+Merchant category codes (MCCs) hold the key to the solution.

 Whether you’re a small business owner or a large enterprise, knowing how MCC codes work can save you money and streamline your payment processing.
-In addition, consumers can benefit by understanding how their purchases are categorised, which helps them optimise credit card rewards.
+Additionally, customers can maximise their credit card rewards by comprehending how their purchases are categorised.

 Now, let’s break down what MCCs are, how they work, and why they matter.